 After demonstrating His authority to the people of Galilee as we saw in chapter five, Jesus went back to Nazareth.
 This is where He would have grown up and so many people would know Him.

-When the Sabbath came, he began to teach in the synagogue, and many who heard him were amazed.
-'Where did this man get these things?' they asked.
-'What's this wisdom that has been given him, that he even does miracles!
-Isn't this Mary's son and the brother of James, Joseph, Judas and Simon?
-Aren't his sisters here with us?'
+On Shabbat he started to teach in the synagogue, and many who heard him were astounded.
+They asked, "Where did this man get all this?
+What is this wisdom he has been given?
+What are these miracles worked through him?
+Isn't he just the carpenter? the son of Miryam? the brother of Ya`akov and Yosi and Y'hudah and Shim`on?
+Aren't his sisters here with us?"
 And they took offense at him.

 When Jesus taught in the synagogue, the people were amazed at His teaching and even knew of the miracles but they could not see Him for who He was.
 Many of them would have grown up alongside Him in the town and all knew His family.